-The findings will be written up into reports at various intervals and used to inform the implementation of the legislation moving forward.
+Findings of further sweeps of the longitudinal study will be written up at various intervals and used to inform the implementation of the legislation moving forward.

-In 2018, SURG were commissioned by Welsh Government to conduct a study into the misuse and diversion of prescription-only and over-the-counter medication (POM/OTC) among people who use illegal drugs.
+In 2018, SURG was commissioned by Welsh Government to conduct a study into the misuse and diversion of prescription-only and over-the-counter medication (POM/OTC) among people who use illegal drugs.

 The study was conducted in collaboration with Dr Rhian Hills from the Substance Misuse Policy Branch within Welsh Government.